whatsapp Book Appointment

 With an experienced surgeon, these risks are minimized.

-FAQ's About Anal Fissures Surgery
+FAQs About Anal Fissures Surgery

 Most patients feel better within days and fully recover in 2–3 weeks.